JustinHoyt/sdl_ios_guides/docs/Getting Started/Batch Sending RPCs/index.md

 ```

 ### Send Sequential Requests
 Requests sent sequentially are sent in a set order.
-Only when a response has been received for the previously sent request, is the next request sent.
+The next request is only sent when a response has been received for the previously sent request.

 #### Objective-C
 ```objc